 Take advantage of any rest you can get!
 Soft music and aromatherapy can help you to drift off to sleep.

-Say “no” when you need a break
+Say “no” when you need a break.

-Breastfeeding is really, really tough.
+Breastfeeding is tough.
 There will be times when you feel too tired to do anything.
 If there’s a social gathering, don’t spend time worrying about seeming lazy or missing out.
 Your friends and family are probably more understanding than you think 🙂

-Avoid stress and overthinking
+Avoid stress and overthinking.

 Limit your caffeine intake

-Ask your partner for help
+Ask your partner for help.

 Taking care of your child is a shared responsibility!
-For example, if you express milk using a breast pump, you can always ask your partner for help with feeding your baby.
+For example, if you express milk using a breast pump, you can always ask your partner for help feeding your baby.
 Additionally, you should ask your partner to split the household chores!

 Even though it’s tiring, sleep deprivation won’t last forever.
 Your baby should start sleeping through the night from 3-6 months of age.
-After that, your sleep situation should definitely improve 🙂
+After that, your sleep situation should improve 🙂

 Lavender aromatherapy to help you sleep